 Northpointe has partnered with Lutheran Social Services of WI and Upper Michigan (LSS) to coordinate and provide services at the property.
 Dennis Hanson, VP Residential/ Housing Services, and Leah Gubin, Program Manager Housing Services, intend to provide staff for coordination and case management services to residents.
 Private space will be provided to LSS as they will be meeting with residents and providing services at the property on a regular basis.
-Lutheran Social Services will utilize wraparound a service coordination model where families residing at The Limerick, including Veterans and persons with disabilities, will be given a single point of entry to accessing community and supportive services.
+Lutheran Social Services will utilize wraparound a service coordination model where families residing at The Klassik, including Veterans and persons with disabilities, will be given a single point of entry to accessing community and supportive services.
 An on-site coordinator will meet with individuals and families to complete an intake assessment and develop a strength-based, goal-oriented plan of care.
 The service coordinator will work with the tenant and their surrounding existing natural supports, to build a comprehensive team, to explore areas of need, and fill gaps in supports where identified.

 Even though LSS will be looking for other agencies or non-profits to fund services if available, they have capable and experienced support services staff.
-At the property 7 units, including three one-bedrooms, three two bedroom and one-three bedroom will be set aside for households, including Veterans, at 30% of County Median Income and who are currently homeless, formally homeless, or at risk of being homeless.
+At the property 16 units, all one-bedrooms, will be set aside for households, including Veterans, at 30% of County Median Income and who are currently homeless, formally homeless, or at risk of being homeless.